ahmedalaatalaat/netflix-titles-analysis/README.md

 ![MIT_License](https://img.shields.io/badge/License-MIT-9e1e32?style=for-the-badge&logo=)

 <h1 align="center"> Netflix Titles Data Analysis</h1>
-In this project I wanted to fouce more in the data viulization part and the attributes of the plotly library so I have build a full dashbard viulization using plotly
+In this project, I focused more on the data visualization part and the attributes of the Plotly library.
+As a result, I built a complete dashboard visualization using Plotly.

 ## Demo